jongio/azidext/README.md

 ### AzureIdentityCredentialWrapper

-The `AzureIdentityCredentialWrapper` class provides a simple bridge to use any credential from [azure-identity](https://pypi.org/project/azure-identity/) in SDK that accepts credentials from `azure.common.credentials` or `msrestazure.azure_active_directory`.
+The `AzureIdentityCredentialWrapper` class provides a simple adapter to use any credential from [azure-identity](https://pypi.org/project/azure-identity/) an SDK that accepts credentials from `azure.common.credentials` or `msrestazure.azure_active_directory`.

-To use this type, just copy `azure_identity_credential_wrapper.py` file located in `python` directory into your application and make necessary package name updates.
+To use this type, just copy the `azure_identity_credential_wrapper.py` file located in the `python` directory into your application and make necessary package name updates.

 After you have created this type, you can reference it in your code as shown below: